orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/01-Environment Setup.md

 ## Prerequisites

-Before you start, ensure you have Node.js installed on your machine.
+Before you start, ensure you have Node.js version 20 or higher installed on your machine.
 Download it from the official website: https://nodejs.org/.

 ## 1. Initialize a new project
 Create a new project directory: